John Nicholas Wurm: Biography

+Early life

-John Wurm was born the seventh of fourteen children of Anthony and Rose Wurm on December 6, 1927, in St. Louis, Missouri.
+John Wurm was born on December 6, 1927, in St. Louis, Missouri, the seventh of fourteen children of Anthony and Rose Wurm on December 6, 1927.
 He was baptized on December 18, 1927, at All Souls Church in Overland, Missouri.
 Wurm attended All Souls Catholic School, the Cathedral Latin School, and Kenrick-Glennon Seminary in St. Louis.

 Wurm was ordained a priest for the Archdiocese of St. Louis on April 3, 1954, by Cardinal Joseph Ritter.

+Auxiliary Bishop of St. Louis

-Wurm was appointed titular bishop of alestia and as an auxiliary bishop of St. Louis on June 25, 1976 by Pope Paul VI.
-Wurm was consecrated bishop on August 17, 1976, by Cardinal John Carberry.
+Wurm was appointed titular bishop of Plestia and as an auxiliary bishop of St. Louis on June 25, 1976, by Pope Paul VI.
+Wurm was consecrated bishop on August 17, 1976, at the Cathedral of Saint Louis in St. Louis by Cardinal John Carberry.

+Bishop of Belleville
-On September 19, 1981, Wurm was appointed as the fifth bishop of the Diocese of Belleville by Pope John Paul II.
-Wurm was installed on November 4, 1981.

-Bishop Wurm died on April 27, 1984, in Belleville of cancer.
+On September 19, 1981, Wurm was appointed as the fifth bishop of Belleville by Pope John Paul II.
+Wurm was installed on November 4, 1981.Wurm died on April 27, 1984, in Belleville of cancer.